-In modern terminology the term 'parent' is understood to mean not just a parent but anyone who has parental responsibility for the care of a child.
 Parents have the principal responsibility for the administration of medication to their children, who have the right to be educated with their peers, regardless of any short or long-term needs for medication whilst at school.
+The term 'parent' is understood to include anyone who has parental responsibility for the care of a child.